Keeping the Vow: The Untold Story of Married Catholic Priests by D. Paul Sullins

 Kings: An Account of Books 1 and 2 of Homer’s ‘Iliad’ by Christopher Logue

-‘Children Under the Law’ (1974) reprinted as the lead article in The Rights of Children, edited by Rochelle Beck, by Heather Bastow Weiss
+‘Children Under the Law’ (1974) reprinted as the lead article in The Rights of Children, edited by Rochelle Beck and Heather Bastow Weiss

 ‘Children’s Policies: Abandonment and Neglect’

-‘Children’s Rights: A Legal Perspective’ in Children's Rights: Contemporary Perspectives, edited by Patricia A. Vardin, by Ilene N. Brody
+‘Children’s Rights: A Legal Perspective’ in Children's Rights: Contemporary Perspectives, edited by Patricia A. Vardin and Ilene N. Brody

 ‘Teacher Education: Of the People, By the People, and For the People’ on Teacher Education Policies, Practices, and Research in Beyond the Looking Glass: Papers From a National Symposium